 1. Grindavik Campsite

-This is an ideal campsite as a starter for your camping trip to Iceland.
+This is an ideal campsite as a starter for your camping trip to Iceland and one of the best options for accommodation in camping site in Iceland.
 Grindavik is a fishing town and has a lovely harbor on this coast.
 The Grindavik campsite is close to the major airports (Keflavík International Airport and Reykjavik Domestic Airport) so you can get over your jetlag or wind down before leaving Iceland.
 You have access to warm and cold water, toilets, showers and washing machines.
 If you have rented an RV or mobile home, you can get rid of your waste at this campsite.
 There’s internet access, walking paths and a playground if you have kids.

 2. Breiðavík camping site